 - Knowing who to contact in an emergency?

 Equipment such as lifelines, pendant alarms, smoke detectors, carbon monoxide detectors and many others can help you to remain safe at home, 24 hours a

-Linked to this equipment is a call centre, provided by Wiltshire Medical Services who also provide the out-of-hours GP service across the county.
+Linked to this equipment service is a call centre, provided by Wiltshire Medical Services which also provides the out-of-hours GP service across the county.

-If a telecare alarm is triggered, a member of staff from the Wiltshire Medical Service will respond, firstly by speaking to you and then either contact a local family member or friend, send out one of their staff, or possibly send an ambulance if one is required.
+If a telecare alarm is triggered, a member of staff from Wiltshire Medical Services will respond, firstly by speaking to you and then either by contacting a local family member or friend, or sending out a member of their staff, or possibly an ambulance if one is required.

 |Wiltshire Medical Services||Medequip-UK|

 The ‘Life is for Living’ handbook has been produced to provide useful facts and guidance to help older people continue to live independently and to make it easier for them to find help if they do need it.
 The booklet covers everything from buying goods online, staying safe in your home, how to avoid falling victim to distraction burglaries, what to do if you have noisy neighbours, to bereavement, eating healthily and understanding your medical prescriptions.

 The handbook is free and is being distributed to people aged over 70 in Wiltshire.
 It is also available at libraries, leisure centres and at the council’s offices at County Hall, Trowbridge, Bourne Hill in Salisbury and Monkton Park in Chippenham.
 It is also being handed out by the partner organisations involved in the Help to Live at Home programme.